tamlut-modnys/curriculum/ha-24-1/lesson0/lesson0.md

 There are many resources online to help you learn these skills.
 The details will differ depending on whether you use Linux/Mac or Windows.

 In summary, to get started as a developer, you should get basic familiarity with using an IDE, using Git, and using the terminal.

+With these pieces in place, we are ready to start understanding Urbit in the next lesson.